A comprehensive resource for safe and responsible laser use

 Farivar noted that there were 80 convictions among the 134 arrests.
 One reason for the conviction rate of 60%: some who were arrested were minors who were never formally charged.

 - According to Transport Canada, in 2015 there were almost 600 reported incidents.
 This is an increase over 502 incidents reported in 2014.
 Story here.

 - A February 2016 story in the Ottawa Citizen says in 2015 there were well over 663 incidents.
 The reason for the discrepancy with the Transport Canada figures above is not known.
 The chart below is from the Ottawa Citizen’s analysis.
 Story here with more charts.

-- 1,439 reports of laser attacks in 2015; 55% of pilots experienced a laser attack, September 2015 to September 2016, according to BALPA.
+- 55% of pilots experienced a laser attack, September 2015 to September 2016, according to BALPA.
 Story here; number also mentioned here by CAA.

 - A story on laser illuminations of police aircraft in 2015; one helicopter in South Yorkshire has been hit nearly 100 times.

 - According to the Daily Mail, “Between 2009 and June 2015 more than 8,998 laser incidents across the country were reported to the UK Civil Aviation Authority.”
 For comparison, there were about 21,400 incidents in the US during that time period.
 Story here.